Villisca, Iowa

-Villisca is a city in Montgomery County, Iowa, United States.
+Villisca is a city in East Township, Montgomery County, Iowa, United States.
 The population was 1,132 at the time of the 2020 census.
-It is most notable for the unsolved axe mass murder that took place in the town during the summer of 1912.
+It is most notable for the unsolved axe murder that took place in the town during the summer of 1912.

+History

+The settlement was founded under the name "The Forks".
+Villisca was platted in 1858 by pioneer D. N. Smith.

+Villisca was incorporated as a town on September 3, 1869.